alexyoung/ico/docs/index.md

 * `bar_size`: Set the size for a bar in a bar graph
 * `max_bar_size`: Set the maximum size for a bar in a bar graph
 * `bar_labels`: Display the actual value of each bar in a bar graph
+* `line`: Provide an array to plot a line alongside a bar graph

 ### Grouped Bar Graphs